Alpha testing: all current functionality is free while VAT Engine is in active development

 The activity page also shows a Shopify webhook subscriptions block.
 VAT Engine uses Shopify's shop-scoped Admin API webhook subscriptions for operational order/refund/uninstall topics, verifies that they still point at the current receiver URL, requests only the stable identifier fields VAT Engine needs for supported operational topics, and offers a repair action if Shopify lost authorization or still has a stale receiver URL from an older setup.
 If Shopify rejects a repair or reconnect attempt, the activity page now shows Shopify's returned reason directly instead of a generic webhook-registration failure.
 If Shopify says it cannot create the specified topic, review the app's API access requests in Partner Dashboard before retrying.

-4. Approve the requested Shopify scopes.
+3. Review and approve the requested Shopify scopes.

 If you manage multiple client accounts, do not connect a client store while signed in to your own personal or another customer's VAT Engine account.
 The integration should be created inside the account that owns that store's reporting data.

-Field Mapping
+Field Mapping For Controlled Dashboard Connections

 VAT Engine fieldWhat to enterNotes